 Of course it’s all relative.
 When we lived in many outback locations my kids would have been delighted to come across this “trickle” after a few months of dry, scorching heat.
 They would even have given it a special name like “Magic” or “Enchanted” Falls.
 So it depends on what you are used to, I guess.

 There you go, Slaughter Falls – an impressive name for a modest trickle.
-However, the area is a lovely walk and the summit views make the city actually look very pretty.
-Mt Coot-tha Gardens is always a nice escape also and if you are interested in astronomy, try the planetarium.
 While I find the summer heat and humidity sometimes very difficult to deal with, Brisbane and Ipswich provide many green escapes for locals and really I am very lucky to be living here for this reason.

 Perspective is necessary.
 Otherwise there are only two dimensions.
 Otherwise you live with your face squashed up against a wall, everything a huge foreground, of details, close-ups, hairs, the weave of the bedsheet, the molecules of the face.
 Your own skin like a map, a diagram of futility, crisscrossed with tiny roads that lead nowhere.
 Otherwise you live in the moment.
 Which is not where I want to be.